 This is one of the quadruple hybrids introduced late in Saunders’ career.
-It bears some similarity to ‘Athena’ which also has prominent flares, but it blooms much earlier than ‘Athena’.
+It bears some similarity to ‘Athena’ which also has prominent flares, but it blooms much earlier than ‘Athena’ and is more ruffled.
 Perhaps as one of the first peonies to bloom, I appreciate it more than its sibling, as do several other collectors.
 It should be more widely grown.

 I’ve also received the same plant under the name ‘Rushlight’.
 Buyer beware!

 |Parentage:||28: lactiflora (pink Japanese form) X 14124 (officinalis Rosea Plena X 4710 (mlokosewitschii X macrophylla))|

 |Flower:||Color:||pale flesh pink, fades to white, prominent pink flares|